If you’re interested in growing your net worth, you’ve probably considered investing in rental properties.

 - Property value gain should you decide to sell in the future.

-Free Example Rental Property Spreadsheets to Get You Started
+Free Example Rental Property Spreadsheet to Get You Started

-Use them to spark ideas for your own ultimate rental property spreadsheet.
+Use the simple rental property worksheet to spark ideas for your own ultimate rental property spreadsheet.

 1. Shopping for Rental Property